maheshsabnis/NetFrwk_Projects/Assignments.md

 # Date:12-July-2022

 1. Varify the Following by Taking your own experience w.r.t.
-OOPs concepts
+OOPs concepts (Implement First 5 problemem Statements Today)
 	- Can we have Private and Protectd virtual methods in Abstract class?
 	- If Yes, then with which access specifier should we use to overrride these method from derived class?
 	- Can we have static members in abstract class?